remusa/algorithms-practice/concepts/oop.md

 * **Composition**: describes what an object *can* do.
   * Create a function, make it do whatever you want and have a new type of object created.
   * More flexible than *inheritance*.
+* Involves creating multiple interfaces representing the desired behaviours.
+Classes then implement those interfaces as needed, implementing behaviour without having to inherit it.
+* Separating behaviours is more natural than trying to find common behaviours than creating hierarchies.
+* Changing requirements is more flexible than restructuring classes that use hierearchy.
 * **Note**: avoid inheritance, makes less sense in the context of module-based languages because it tightly couples parts of the system together for no reason other than "code reuse".

+### Class-based vs prototype-based

+* **Class-based**: `classes` are a blueprint of an entity. `Objects` are created (*instantiated*) based on the classes.
+* **Prototype-based**: `classes` don't exist, all objects have a `prototype` property.
+Inheritance is simulating when trying to access a property.
+If it isn't found, JS will look at the `prototype` property.
+If it still isn't found, it will try to look for it in the `prototype`, and the `prototype`'s `prototype`.

 ## Polymorphism